Robinpig/Note/docs/CS/CN/QUIC.md

 QUIC connections are not strictly bound to a single network path.
 Connection migration uses connection identifiers to allow connections to transfer to a new network path.
-Only clients are able to migrate in this version of QUIC.
+Only clients are able to migrate in this version of QUIC now.
 This design also allows connections to continue after changes in network topology or address mappings, such as might be caused by NAT rebinding.

 The use of a connection ID allows connections to survive changes to endpoint addresses (IP address and port), such as those caused by an endpoint migrating to a new network.